wheelerjoshua/now_i_know/til.md

 -- 10-13-21:
 Today I learned several different ways you can manipulate arrays with numpy, such as reshaping, flattening, dotproduct.
 I also learned you can fill an array with 0s or 1s with np.zeroes and zp.ones

+-- 10-14-21:
+Today I learned about series in pandas and the methods available to use with them.